-A program was formulated by War Production Board for producing, during the last half of 1943, 7,500 heavy trucks, 5,610 commercial trailers and 1,600 attachment third axles, together with an appropriate number of bodies.
+A program was approved by the War Production Board for producing, during the last half of 1943, 7,500 heavy trucks, 5,610 commercial trailers and 1,600 attachment third axles, together with an appropriate number of bodies.
 Some progress has been made in the production of third axles, bodies and trailers, but virtually no progress has been made in the production of the 7,500 heavy trucks.
-Through the month of October, no trucks had been completed and it is now estimated that only a total of 450 will be built this year although all should have been completed by the end of December.
-Manufacturers have indicated that the 7,500 trucks will not be completed before the end of June 1944 and then only if schedules for component parts such as engines, axles, and transmissions can be so revised as to provide parts for these trucks to be allocated to civilian uses.
-The reason for the failure to produce these trucks was the assignment by the War Production Board of a priority rating inferior to that assigned to the production of vastly greater quantities of trucks for the armed services.
+Through the month of October, no trucks had been completed.
+It is now estimated that only a total of 450 will be built this year.
+Manufacturers have indicated that the 7,500 trucks will not be completed before the end of June 1944 and then only if schedule for component parts such as engines, axles, and transmissions can be so revised as to provide parts for these trucks to be allocated to civilian uses.
+The reason for the failure to produce these trucks was the assignment by the War Production Board of a priority rating inferior to that assigned to the production of vastly greater quantities of trucks for the armed services and the lack of adequate expediting.